 What About Major Depressive Disorder (MDD)?

-Trazodone helps treat major depressive disorder.
+Trazodone helps treat the major depressive disorder.
 People with depression have a lasting sense of loss.
 No matter what they do, this feeling persists.
 To properly express it, someone with depression might not even use words like “sad.”
 More often, major depressive disorder feels like the absence of feeling.
 Major depression numbs a person.
 It traps them in a void where they feel nothing.
 Perhaps not even pain.

-Specific symptoms of major depressive disorder include:
+Specific symptoms of the major depressive disorder include:

 - An unending feeling of emptiness